ianstormtaylor/bump/Readme.md

-# set-version
+# bump

-  Easily update the version of all the different package.json equivalents.
+  Easily bump the version of all the different package.json equivalents.

 ## Installation

-    $ npm install -g set-version
+    $ npm install -g ianstormtaylor/bump

 ## Usage

-    $ v 0.4.1
+    $ bump 0.4.1

-        Version set to 0.4.1 in package.json and component.json.
+        Version bumped to 0.4.1 in package.json and component.json.

 ## License